Scams

 Immigration, Tax, & Government Scams

-In the past, students and others in the UB community have received phone calls from people claiming to work for the US government.
+Phone scam calls can come from people claiming to work for the US government.
 The callers can use fake caller ID information so it appears they are calling from a US government agency phone number.
-These calls often involved a request for students to provide personal financial information, including credit or debit card numbers, or for students to purchase Apple gift cards.
+These calls often involved a request for students to provide personal financial information, including credit or debit card numbers, or for students to purchase gift cards.

 The USCIS has a list of common immigration scams.
 The IRS also publishes tips each year on tax security.
 We recommend you read their information and prepare yourself to more easily spot a scam!